 - Rubber gloves are the way to go.

 Right after the treatment, it is expected that the area will still have the chemicals or pesticides on them, so even before touching your wrapped objects, make sure to do it with a pair of disposable gloves.
-Even if pest controllers use environment-friendly products, you must protect your skin from direct contact and potential allergic reaction.
+Even if pest controllers use environment-friendly products, you must protect your skin from direct contact and potential allergic reactions.

 - Cross-check for potential pests